• English

 This APTA of Maryland link will bring you to the application.

-The Board's consumer members represent the interest of the public and provide compliance oversight.
-To apply through the Governor's Appointment Office (GAO) click on this link to complete an application.
+To apply through the Governor's Appointment Office (GAO) click on this link that will bring you to the application.

 The Board is committed to creating geographic, gender, and ethnic diverse representation to ensure that decisions reached reflect the viewpoints of all populations served.
-We thank you in advance for your interest in serving and protecting the health, safety, and welfare of all Marylanders.
+We thank you in advance for your interest in serving and safeguarding the health and welfare of individuals seeking physical therapy services.

 Excerpt of the Maryland Health Occupations Article § 13-202: the Board consists of 8 members.
 Of the 8 members, 5 shall be licensed physical therapists, of which a minimum of 4 shall be engaged in the clinical practice of physical therapy in this State, one (1) shall be a licensed physical therapist assistant, practicing limited physical therapy in this State, and 2 shall be consumer members.
 The Governor shall appoint the licensed physical therapist members and the licensed physical therapist assistant member, with the advice of the Secretary, from a list of names of qualified individuals submitted to the Secretary and the Governor by the American Physical Therapy Association of Maryland.
 The Governor shall appoint the consumer members with the advice of the Secretary and the advice and consent of the Senate.
 The term of a member is 4 years.
 At the end of a term, a member continues to serve until a successor is appointed and qualifies.
 A member may not serve more than 2 consecutive full terms.